mcthomas/useful-scripts/README.md

 #### Listen
 Call this script to begin playback of a specified song, album, songs from a specific artist, or songs from a specific playlist.
 This is dictated by the flag you pass.
 Unfortunately there is no simple way to play a specific album or songs from a specific artist with Applescript, but I was able to modify code shared by a "jccc" [here](https://discussions.apple.com/thread/1053355), which involves creating a temporary playlist.

+Configuration:

+* Remove calls to `np` if you don't have my Now Playing script aliased

 Usage: `listen -s House of Cards`, `listen -r In Rainbows`, `listen -a Radiohead`, `listen -p Radiohead Essentials`

 ```ZSH